WirelessIoTSolutions/dt-corporate-nb-iot-hackathon/README.md

 [mm1 Technology](http://www.mm1-technology.de)

 ## Setup
 The NB-IoT communication uses the open source Arduino library provided by Deutsche Telekom.
-Please take a look into the detailled setup and configuration information at the [Telekom Arduino library github pages](https://github.com/cloud-of-things/dt-arduino-iot-agent).
+Please take a look into the detailled setup and configuration guide which is available at the [Telekom Arduino library github pages](https://github.com/cloud-of-things/dt-arduino-iot-agent).

 ## Authors
 A list of contibutors can be found in the [AUTHORS file](AUTHORS)